JuansonGrajales/serverless-notes-app/README.md

 ### Serverless Framework
 **pro:** Fast and easy to setup the backend infrastracture with Lambda, API Gateway, and DynamoDB.

-**con:** Once the app started to expand to include it host it on an S3 bucket and CloudFront, serverless framework start to show limitation.
-May consider switching to terraform.
+**con:** Once the app starts to expand to include more features, may consider switching to terraform.

 ## Tech Stack